 - Smaller teams

-Dominated for many years by one clear market leader, Harney Westwood and Riegels, the last decade has seen an opening up of the BVI legal sector as the offshore giants have moved in.
+Dominated for many years by one clear market leader, Harneys, the last decade has seen an opening up of the BVI legal sector as the offshore giants have moved in.
 With every ambitious firm now boasting an office in Tortola, the competition is fiercer than ever and yet teams continue to grow and new firms continue to enter the market.

 Harneys remains the largest firm on the island and is ranked in the top tier for most practice areas.
 With around 50 lawyers in Tortola, it fields double the headcount of its nearest rivals.
-Global heavyweights such as Appleby, Carey Olsen, Conyers Dill & Pearman, Maples and Calder, Mourant Ozannes, Ogier and Walkers all field relatively small but highly respected teams whilst Collas Crill entered the market in 2017 and look set to grow significantly.
+Global heavyweights such as Appleby, Carey Olsen, Conyers Dill & Pearman, Maples, Mourant, Ogier and Walkers all field relatively small but highly respected teams whilst Collas Crill entered the market in 2017 and continues to grow.

 One additional point of note is that most of the firms listed above will also offer BVI expertise out of their other offices (particularly in Hong Kong and London) so whilst the teams on the ground can be relatively small, the overall BVI team fielded by any of these firms will often be substantially larger.